nhooyr/flappybird/README.md

 However, by minimal I mean the least amount of code while still behaving correctly.
 The game loop for example could be much simpler.
-Instead of stepping through and being able to render partial/multiple time units it could throttle the frame rate to 60fps.
+Instead of stepping through and being able to render fractional/multiple time units, it could throttle the frame rate to 60fps.

 But then on higher FPS devices the game wouldn't run as smooth and devices that cannot keep up to 60 fps, the time velocity in the game would change.
 It would become slower and